Dermatology: Expert Skin Care

 - Asymmetry: Irregular shape; one half does not match the other

-- Border: Ragged, notched, blurred, or irregular in outline; the pigment may spread to surrounding skin.
+- Border: Ragged, notched, blurred, or irregular in outline; spreading pigment

-- Color: Uneven color.
-Shades of black, brown and tan may be present; areas of white, grey, red, pink or blue may also be seen.
+- Color: Uneven color; shades of black, brown, tan,white, grey, red, pink or blue

-- Diameter: Increasing size; melanomas are usually larger than the eraser of a pencil.
+- Diameter: Increasing size; melanomas usually grow larger than a pencil eraser

 Could You Get Skin Cancer?